How to Make Handmade Melon Pan

 Punch the dough to release the built-up gas that was created while it was resting.
 (See the second picture for reference.)

 Remove the dough from the bowl and place it onto a work surface.
-Measure the weight of the dough (it should be around 390-400g) and cut the dough with a dough scraper into 6 equal pieces (they should be 65-66g each.)
+Measure the weight of the dough (it should be around 390-400g) and cut the dough with a dough scraper into 6 equal pieces (each should be 65-66g).

 Knead each piece nicely and shape them into evenly round and smooth balls.
 (See the fourth picture for reference.)

-Cover the dough with plastic wrap and rest it for an additional 15 minutes at room temperature.
+Cover the dough with plastic wrap and let it rest for an additional 15 minutes at room temperature.

 6) Kneading and Shaping the Biscuit Dough

-Knead it well until it gets smooth and becomes a little stretchy.
-Shape each piece into round circle and then flatten them with a dough scraper.
+Knead it well until it becomes smooth and slightly stretchy.
+Shape each piece into a round circle and then flatten them with a dough scraper.
 (Each piece should be around 10cm wide.)

 After 15 minutes of resting, roll out the bread dough again and shape it into rounds.